-10.127 The VT includes "Sankey plots' which provide an illustration for how the supply demand balance for the region as a whole, individual company or WRZ will change during the planning period.
+10.132 The VT includes "Sankey plots' which provide an illustration for how the supply demand balance for the region, individual company or WRZ will change during the planning period.
 The plot shows the amount of water available for use (WAFU) at the start of the planning period and then can be used to layer on the contribution of water from the individual options selected by the investment model year by year through the planning period.